LiteLDev/LegacyScriptEngine/docs/apis/GuiAPI/FormBuilder.md

     - default : `Integer`
       (Optional parameter) Default initial options for step slider.
 Serial numbers start from 0.
       Defaults to 0, i.e. the slider is at the beginning of the slider row.

+    - tooltip : `String`
+      (Optional parameter, added in 0.12.0) The text of tooltip
 - Return value: The processed form object (for other operations in the chain).
 - Return value type: `CustomForm`